Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

-These carvings and sculptures come certified with the estimated age of the Bog Oak, typically dating it back thousands of year.
+These carvings and sculptures come certified with the estimated age of the Bog Oak, typically dating back thousands of years.
 These pieces are stunning and also make great wedding presents.

 My go-to place for Bog Oak pieces is the Celtic Roots Studio.
 This is a small, family-run business located in County Westmeath that has a collection readily available online for purchase and can make bespoke pieces.
 You will not go wrong with a Celtic Roots Bog Oak piece on your mantelpiece.

-If you would like to check out one of the best places for Irish Linen, consult the Thomas Ferguson Irish Linen company online, who have been operating and producing Irish linen for over 150 years.
+If you would like to check out one of the best places for Irish Linen, consult the Thomas Ferguson Irish Linen company online, which has been operating and producing Irish linen for over 150 years.